Jason Osder, 2013, 95 min

 Co-moderated by Imhotep Gary Byrd from New York City’s WBAI-FM and Solomon Jones from Philadelphia’s WURD-AM/FM.

 Apollo Uptown Hall: Movement Required is a free event but tickets are required.
 Please visit https://www.apollotheater.org/event/apollo-uptown-hall-movement-required/ for more details and to RSVP.

 After Apollo Uptown Hall: Movement Required, the Apollo Theater is partnering with the Maysles Cinema for a full screening of the gripping and award-winning film, Let the Fire Burn, about the confrontations between MOVE and the Philadelphia government on Sunday, October 1st at 5:00pm.
-A 10% discount will be given to those who show a ticket for either Apollo Uptown Hall: Movement Required or We Shall Not Be Moved when purchasing a Let the Fire Burn ticket at the Maysles.
+A 10% discount will be given to those who show a ticket for either Apollo Uptown Hall: Movement Required or We Shall Not Be Moved or a receipt from Revolution Books when purchasing a Let the Fire Burn ticket at the Maysles.
 Additionally, your tickets will give you 10% off purchases at Revolution Books, until Oct.
 15. For more info, visit RevolutionBooksNYC.org